 1.0 TCe Comfort 5drGet A Quote

-Owners of the original Sandero model didn't care too much about drive dynamics - which is just as well because they weren't up to much.
-This MK3 model's stiffer, more sophisticated CMF-B platform means it can deliver a little bit more - and there are some better engines too.
-The entry-level unit might feel a little feeble though - it's a 1.0-litre three cylinder powerplant producing just 64bhp, badged 'SCe 65' and mated to a five-speed manual gearbox.
-The Sandero's low pricing though, should mean that you can at least stretch to the powerplant we'd recommend, the 89bhp three cylinder turbo petrol TCe 90 unit, which is available across most trim levels and can be had with either 6-speed manual transmission or a CVT automatic gearbox.
-Dacia isn't bothering with a diesel this time round, but if you're looking for something super-frugal, you can have the TCe 100 petrol unit in LPG form, with a dual fuel tank situated where the spare wheel would normally sit.
+In order to understand the appeal of the Sandero Stepway, know this.
+The basic Sandero supermini upon which it's based has been designed to sell into many third world markets and as such is billed as having excellent ground clearance and "robust underbody protection for impressive performance on unpaved tracks".
+If that's not a great basis for building a jacked-up version with even greater abilities, I don't know what is.
+Do remember though, that this isn't a four-wheel drive car, so there are limits as to what it can negotiate.
+For tougher stuff, you'll probably need to buy Dacia's Duster compact SUV.
+The extra wheel travel seems to give the Stepway a marginally better ride quality than the standard Sandero and the 41mm raise in height hasn't made body control noticeably worse.
+This fresh generation model's stiffer, more sophisticated CMF-B platform means it can deliver some better engineering.
+Most Stepway folk will want the powerplant you have to have, one we'd recommend, the 89bhp three cylinder turbo petrol TCe 90 unit, which can be had with either 6-speed manual transmission or a CVT automatic gearbox.
+Dacia isn't bothering with a diesel this time round, but if you're looking for something super-frugal, you can have the Tce 100 petrol unit in LPG form, with a dual fuel tank situated where the spare wheel would normally sit.
 With both the petrol and the LPG tanks filled, you'd have a range in this eco-variant of over 800 miles.
-Dacia promises that all Sanderos will be easier to use around town too, thanks to the fact that the steering is now electrically (rather than hydraulically) assisted and apparently needs up to 36% less effort to turn at low speeds.
+Dacia promises that this car will now be easier to use around town too, thanks to the fact that the steering is now electrically (rather than hydraulically) assisted and apparently needs up to 36% less effort to turn at low speeds.

-Expect a decent step forward in efficiency figures, thanks to this third generation Sandero model's more modern engines and lighter, more sophisticated CMF-B platform.
+Expect a decent step forward in efficiency figures, thanks to this new generation Sandero Stepway model's more modern engineering and lighter, more sophisticated CMF-B platform.
 Let's get to the WLTP figures.
-The base SCe 65 normally aspirated petrol variant manages 53.3mpg on the combined cycle and 120g/km of CO2.
-The three cylinder turbo 1.0-litre Tce 90 turbo unit we think you'll prefer can duplicate those figures.
-You still won't get quite as good showing as you would from a pricier mainstream supermini, but there's no doubt that Dacia has considerably closed the previous gap in efficiency that existed compared to the mainstream market.
+The three cylinder turbo 1.0-litre TCe 90 turbo unit you have to have manages 50.4mpg on the combined cycle and 127g/km of CO2.
+You still won't get quite as good showing as you would from a pricier mainstream rugged-ised supermini like a Ford Fiesta Active, but there's no doubt that Dacia has considerably closed the previous gap in efficiency that existed compared to the mainstream market.
 And it's useful to have the rare option of LPG power for the Tce 90 engine, should you be prepared to consider it.
 On to the warranty.
 Dacia offers an industry standard 3-year/60,000 miles guarantee from the showroom, backed by three years or 60,000 miles of roadside assistance.
 For a little more, you can extend the cover by two years or you can up the period covered to a Kia-equalling 7 years and 100,000 miles.
 Service intervals are every year or every 12,000 miles and since most Renault dealers look after Dacias too, you shouldn't be too far from a specialist workshop.
 It also helps that there's a timing chain that'll last as long as the engine.
 Dacia offers a choice of pre-paid servicing schemes covering you for either two years and 24,000 miles or three years and 36,000 miles.